Skip to main content

 $ openssl ec -in jwtECDSASHA512.key -pubout -outform PEM -out jwtECDSASHA512.key.pub

-As part of signing requests and responses, it's necessary for you to provide your public key to us, and for us to provide a public key to you, so that message reading can be done at both ends of the communication.
-Additionally, we provide a unique UUID key that represents your API integration within our system.
+As part of request and response signing, you need to provide us with your public key and we will return a public key to you, so message reading can be done on both ends of the communication.
+Additionally, we provide a unique UUID-type key that represents your API integration within our system.

 Attention!

-Never provide your private key; it is for your exclusive use, and sharing it instead of the public key compromises the security of your requests.
-Furthermore, do not share your QI Tech public keys and integration key as they are your means of communication with our APIs.
+Never share your private key, it is for your exclusive use and sharing it instead of the public key compromises the security of your requests.
+Additionally, do not share your QI Tech public keys and integration key as they are your means of communication with our APIs.